07 Aug How to adjust a UPVC front door

 - Open the door to a 90-degree angle, then wedge with the doorstop at the outer edge.
 Test the inner edge of the door to see if any hinges rattle.
 If so, remove the rattling hinge’s pin by driving the cap of the pin upward with a screwdriver and hammer.
 Pull out the pin by hand.

 - Place the hinge pin flat on concrete.
 Slightly bend the pin by hitting the middle with a hammer.
 Install the pin into the barrel of the hinge and tap the cap with the hammer so the pin fully fits into place.
 Repeat with any other loose hinge pins.

-If you’re not confident adjusting your UPVC front door yourself or you’d like some expert advice, get in touch and we’ll be happy to help you.
+Are you unhappy with your front door installation?
+Think your UPVC door is misaligned?
+If you’re not confident adjusting your UPVC front door yourself or you’d like some expert advice, please don’t hesitate to get in touch and we’ll be happy to help you.